Donnie Abraham: Regular season

+Playoffs

 Life after football

 After considering retirement since the 2004 season ended, he finally decided to do so on July 15, 2005.
 Although he had two restaurant businesses going in South Carolina, Abrahams was searching for a post-playing occupation, and during his playing years he swore to himself that he would never become a coach.
-However, while on the sidelines of his oldest son’s youth football practice, a local high school coach, whose son played on the same team as Abraham’s, approached him about helping out his team.
+However, while on the sidelines of his oldest son's youth football practice, a local high school coach, whose son played on the same team as Abraham's, approached him about helping out his team.
 Before long, Abraham became the head coach at Gibbs High School in St. Petersburg.

 Abraham guided Gibbs to its first district title in 2009 but resigned after a 3–7 season in 2010.
 He was defensive backs coordinator (2011–2012) at Tampa Bay Storm and later (2012) at East Lake High School.
 In 2013, he was the head coach of the Clearwater High School football team and resigned in 2015.
 He was (2015–2017) the defensive coordinator at IMG Academy, in Bradenton, Florida.
 On February 15, 2017, he was named defensive assistant coach for the Illinois Fighting Illini football, joining Head Coach Lovie Smith's coaching team.
 Abraham left the Illinois program in the summer of 2018.

 In November 2018, Abraham joined Steve Spurrier's Orlando Apollos coaching staff as defensive backs coach.

 In June 2022, Abraham joined Anthony Becht's coaching staff as the Defensive Coordinator of St. Louis.

+Personal life

+Abraham's son, Micah, played college football at Marshall and was selected in the sixth round of the 2024 NFL draft by the Indianapolis Colts.